KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1-Legend.md

 Containers are my way to notate known physics while showing respect for the conditions of which the formulas and proofs are solved within.
 My hopes is to be able to notate the rules in a manner that keeps track of conditions of the containers to which formula inputs are proven so I can see if those formulas meet the like conditions of the container I am looking to solve within thus solving what I need while respecting the formulas creational effort and limitations.

 #Scope of a Closed Container #
-Once a closed container is defined those definitions can be used for calculations but after any external interaction those definitions would not be considered accurate.
-For purposes of comparison they may be valuable but concidering any closed container as existing in a closed state would be incorrect as everything should account for the unobserved as a possible interaction.
+Once a closed container is defined those definitions can be used for calculations to understand the principles of viable interactions.
+No analog thing within the understanding of humans as far as I know can be a closed container for any active interaction due to computational limits and safety.
+The amount of computational time needed to measure and define would degrade the result before any valid active interaction can occur.
+Not to say the mechanisms could not be useful just not as a closed container.

 # Open Container or Partial Container definitions such as a measuring Container #
 As all closed container energy's are within this theoretical framework to be accounted for the use of entropic variables account for theoretical vs practical variance and other unknowns.
 The need to partially define a container to incorporate specific useful computation for any given need the use of these are both encouraged but need to respect many variables lead to entropic variables through variable definitions themselves.
 So given a specific set of experimental needs one would define a measuring container to enclose the closed container you are calculating to better control the results and expediate the results for said calculation while respecting the entropic and degredation variables of both measuring container and closed container.